nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 10. Features should be implemented such that they can undergo automated testing.
 11. Pawbook data should be saved locally.
 Not possible to be hacked from external machines.
 Only way to access is through the local machine.
 12. Only one Pawbook program can run on a local machine at any time.
-13. Pawbook program file size should not exit beyond 1GB.
+13. Pawbook program file size should not exceed beyond 1GB.
 14. Pawbook should be able to recover from exceptions and error handling and not freeze on the user.

 ### Glossary